Battle of Orbulaq: Course of the battle

-Jahangir sultan sultan chose a mountainous place near the Orbulaq river in the southwestern foot slopes of the Dzungarian Alatau as a place of the battle, resulting in the combat being named after it.
+Jahangir sultan chose a mountainous place near the Orbulaq river in the southwestern foot slopes of the Dzungarian Alatau as a place of the battle, resulting in the combat being named after it.
 The Kazakhs began entrenching - a tactic that became increasingly essential for the outnumbered defenders.
-The researchers, having carefully studied the place of the famous battle, note that Jahangir sultan sultan used a number of traditional warfare techniques from the Kazakh military art arsenal, but at the same time he applied a method of fragmentation of enemy forces - a strategy which was little in use among nomads.
-According to the description of A. I. Levshin, Jahangir sultan sultan, fearing an open military clash having a limited force of only about 600 soldiers, positioned part of his troops in a gorge between two mountains, having previously dug it with a deep moat and surrounded it with a high rampart.
+The researchers, having carefully studied the place of the famous battle, note that Jahangir sultan used a number of traditional warfare techniques from the Kazakh military art arsenal, but at the same time he applied a method of fragmentation of enemy forces - a strategy which was little in use among nomads.
+According to the description of A. I. Levshin, Jahangir sultan, fearing an open military clash having a limited force of only about 600 soldiers, positioned part of his troops in a gorge between two mountains, having previously dug it with a deep moat and surrounded it with a high rampart.
 The length of fortifications was 2.5–3km, the front edge of the trench was as tall as a man.
 Half of the warriors organized field fortifications along the road, and the rest dispersed on the cliffs, thereby preparing an ambush for the Dzungars.
-In these fortifications, Jahangir sultan sultan patiently waited in the ambush, planning merely to drive off rather than destroy Erdeni-Batur led Dzungarian army.
+In these fortifications, Jahangir sultan patiently waited in the ambush, planning merely to drive off rather than destroy Erdeni-Batur led Dzungar army.

 This was the first time the Kazakh army had come prepared primarily with firearms rather than with swords or bow-and-arrow equipment.
 Many of the firearms the Kazakhs used were imported from Persia and were very modern for their time.
 This modern weaponry became a significant reason as to why the Kazakhs held off the Dzungars despite being heavily outnumbered.

 The battle began with an element of surprise - having stumbled upon an ambush of the Kazakhs, the Dzungars immediately initiated attacks on entrenchment.
 Standing downhill in an open ground, the troops started to suffer heavy losses within a matter of minutes.
 In this battle, the Kazakhs used firearms en masse for the first time, and during the first hours the Dzungars lost so many soldiers that they were forced to retreat back to the open plain.
 According to various estimates, the Dzungars lost from one to some several thousand people in an ambush.

 Around this time, the 20,000 reinforcement troops of the Emirate of Bukhara arrived to the aid of the Kazakhs.
 Zhalantos Batyr led Bukhara forces, despite significant distance to cover, managed to march right into the battle, entering the valley and hitting the rear of the Dzungars.
 The Dzungars, not expecting such a turn of events, went in dismay.
 Erdeni-Batur wisely decided not to engage further on and was forced to retreat to Dzungaria.

 Location of the battlefield

-The battle is known mainly from the notes of G.Ilyin and K. Kucheyev - Russian envoys to the Dzhungar huntaiji.
-In February 1643, Tobolsk servicemen, G. Ilyin and Kochimberdy Kucheyev, were sent from Tobolsk to Dzhungar Huntaiji Erdeni Batur in the southern Tarbagatai.
+The battle is known mainly from the notes of G.Ilyin and K. Kucheyev - Russian envoys to the Dzungar Khong Tayiji.
+In February 1643, Tobolsk servicemen, G. Ilyin and Kochimberdy Kucheyev, were sent from Tobolsk to Dzungar Khong Tayiji Erdeni Batur in the southern Tarbagatai.